mchave3/PSWimToolkit/.github/PULL_REQUEST_TEMPLATE.md

     Your contribution to this project is greatly appreciated!

     TITLE: Please be descriptive not sensationalist.
-    Prepend the title with the [DscResourceName] if your PR is specific to a DSC resource.
     Also prepend with [BREAKING CHANGE] if relevant. i.e. [BREAKING CHANGE][xFile] Add security descriptor property